princessaylana/Signum-Lost_World/README.md

 Adds a few unique things to Minecraft:
 - Sky Lands Dimension (Vanilla Type)
-- New Biomes (Tiberium Wasteland)
+- New Uniue Biomes and themes
-- Unique Mobs (Ghosts, Aliens, etc)
+- Unique Mobs and Hostiles
+- Five Crystal Types
+- Seven Mushroom Types
-- Unique Weapons (3D with Animated Textures)
+- Five Unique Repairable Magic Staffs
+- Fly in a Air Balloon
 - Quality Tools (Alloys)
-- New Fuels (Coke Coal, Tiberium Coal, and more)
+- New Fuels that burns longer
 - Usefull Things (Razorwire, Glass Shards)
-- More Crystals (Tiberium)
 - and More